Hampton Roads Planning District Commission

 Hampton Roads H2O – Help To Others – Program Board

 The H2O Program is a 501(c)(3) nonprofit corporation, organized by the region’s localities, HRPDC and HRSD to assist local residents who are unable to pay their water or sewer bill due to an emergency situation.
 Click here for meetings.

 Recycling & Beautification is charged with developing a cooperative regional education program addressing litter control, recycling and beautification.
 Click here for meetings.

 Emergency Management Committees

-Hampton Roads Interoperable Communications Advisory Committee (HRICAC).
+Hampton Roads All Hazards Advisory Committee (AHAC)